2023 Formula Regional Oceania Championship: Second half

-The season finale was held at Taupo.
+The season finale was held at Taupō.
 Hedge made short work of Wurz's slim points lead: He picked up pole for race one, kept calm during a disrupted race red-flagged for a three-car crash and held Foster behind him to win.
 Van Hoepen completed the podium, and Wurz in fifth was now three points behind Hedge.
 The reversed-grid race two saw Chloe Chambers lead the field lights-to-flag to become the first female driver to win in the history of New Zealand's premier open-wheel motorsport category.
 Ngatoa was the only one close to Chambers, with the rest of the field ten seconds back.
 Crucially, Wurz was in third and Hedge could only manage sixth, so the championship advantage was back in Wurz's favour by four points.
 In a winner-takes-all final race, Wurz started from pole position.
 Alongside him, Sceats made a mistake off the line, so Wurz was unchallenged during the opening lap.
 Van Hoepen inherited second place, with Ngatoa and Hedge behind them.
 This order stood until Adam Fitzgerald and Quinn crashed and caused a safety car.
 Making the most out of the restart was Penrose, moving into third place.
 Further ahead, Wurz held on to win the race and the championship, as Hedge only managed to come home fourth.

 After two years of uncertainty and cancellations, the category made a strong restart in 2023.
 While Wurz and Hedge showed good, consistent pace all throughout the season, the championship would clearly have looked very different if van Hoepen and Foster had contested the entire season.
 Both came to New Zealand with little preparation, but were often faster than the two main championship protagonists.
 Foster took four podiums in nine races, and van Hoepen only finished off the podium once in his six starts.
 Still, Wurz and Hedge had to beat each other, often facing off directly against one another and delivering a close, unpredictable championship fight until the last race.